Escape From New York (1981)

 Must See?

-Yes, but only for its status as a cult favorite.
+No, but it’s worth a one-time look for its status as a cult favorite.

 Links: